netdata/netdata/docs/monitor/enable-notifications.md

 ### Enable Slack notifications

-First, [Add an incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) in Slack for channel where you want to see alarm notifications from Netdata.
+First, [Add an incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) in Slack for the channel where you want to see alarm notifications from Netdata.
 Click the green **Add to Slack** button, choose the channel, and click the **Add Incoming WebHooks Integration** button.

 On the following page, you'll receive a **Webhook URL**.
 That's what you'll need to configure Netdata, so keep it handy.